TritonDataCenter/manta/docs/operator-guide/deployment.md

 Before you get started for anything other than a COAL or lab deployment, be sure to read and fully understand the section on "Planning a Manta deployment" above.

+## A note on channel support

+The two main commands used to deploy and maintain Manta, `manta-init` and `manta-adm` operate on software delivered as Triton images.
+These images are retrieved from `https://updates.joyent.com` by default.
+Both `manta-init` and `manta-adm` are "channel aware", taking `-C` options to override the Triton image channel to download images from.
+The default channel for a Manta deployment can be set using `sdcadm channel set ...` within a given datacenter.

+## Step by step instructions

 These general instructions should work for anything from COAL to a multi-DC, multi-compute-node deployment.
 The general process is: